-- 1 Any person who claims priority under the Paris Convention8 or exhibition priority must file a declaration of priority and a priority document with the application. - 2 The claim is forfeited if the time limits and formal requirements laid down by the Ordinance are not complied with. - 3 Registration of priority is merely a presumption in favour of the proprietor of the trade mark.
+- 1 Any person who claims priority under the Paris Convention8 or exhibition priority must file a declaration of priority with the Swiss Federal Institute of Intellectual Property (IPI).
+The IPI may require the submission of a priority document.9 - 2 The claim is forfeited if the time limits and formal requirements laid down by the Ordinance are not complied with. - 3 Registration of priority is merely a presumption in favour of the proprietor of the trade mark.

-Section 3: Existence of a Trade Mark Right
+Section 3 Existence of a Trade Mark Right